Selected student projects developed through Tabb Center courses, fellowships, and other undergraduate research opportunities.

 Poetry Scrapbook: In Conversation with Marion Buchman

-Joyce Ker, a Dean’s Undergraduate Research Award recipient, conducted research in the Marion Buchman papers and interpreted her research by creating a scrapbook that juxtaposes Buchman’s interviews, correspondence, photographs, and reading lists with original poetry Ker wrote “in conversation” with Buchman’s archive.
+Dean’s Undergraduate Research Award recipient Joyce Ker conducted research in the Marion Buchman papers and interpreted her research by creating a scrapbook that juxtaposes Buchman’s interviews, correspondence, photographs, and reading lists with original poetry Ker wrote “in conversation” with Buchman’s archive.
 For example, Ker created a “blackout poem” in which she redacted text from one of Buchman’s love letters to develop a poem of her own.

 Out in the Open: Baltimore Queer Oral History